pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 2. Optimized version of the Naive Implementation ([mpc_opt_engl](mpc_opt_engl)). **Use this if you want the fastest implementation.**
 3. The numerically robust version ([mpc_least_square_engl](mpc_least_square_engl)). **Use this if you want the most robust implementation.**

-The MPC code are spread over just 4 files (`mpc.cpp, mpc.h, matrix.h, konfig.h`) - read *How to Use* section below for more explanation.
+The MPC code are spread over just 5 files (`matrix.h, matrix.cpp, mpc.h, mpc.cpp, konfig.h`) - read *How to Use* section below for more explanation.

 ## The first implementation description: The Naive Implementation
 The Naive Implementation algorithm is just a direct implementation of the MPC derivation above.
 The MPC algorithm can be described as (the source code can be found in "[mpc_engl](mpc_engl)" folder):